gokcergun/RoutePlannerOpenMap/README.md

 This application is developed as an assignment for C++ Nanodegree Program at Udacity.
 It tooks an .osm map as input and calculate the shortest path from start to end points using A* search algorithm.

-This repo contains the starter code for the Route Planning project.
+The starter code for the Route Planning project is copied from the following repo and then custom functions were written for the assignment.

 <img src="map.png" width="600" height="450" />